canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Long-term Feasibility

 Releasing software as OSS to encourage others to collaborate on it can also help ensure the viability of a project into the future.
 For example, an organization or company may develop a software tool with a fixed and limited research and development budget.
 For the project to continue and grow, the participation of other collaborators is necessary.

+By releasing the source code, the project may continue beyond the initial investment and remain available for others to pursue and maintain.
+Even if a community no longer actively support a project, an organization may still decide to continue the maintenance and the development of the project if it is useful to its business.

+An equivalent closed source software might not offer the same flexibility if the manufacturer was to unexpectedly shut its operations.

 #### Reputation Building